Question

 Merged

-Use when you combined separate teams, processes, or resources to create something more effective
+Use when you combined different elements, ideas, or approaches to create something new and more powerful than the original components

 Networked